 For more info see:

 Note: as discussed in Latency: Myths And Facts.
 Part 1. and Latency: Myths and Facts.
 Part 2.
 Why echo perception is different? latency is not the most important thing on a audio setup.
 Still, these research papers show that latency and stability among all desktop operating systems is comparable if they are properly configured.
 Since fanboys usually love to compare latency figures… here we go.
+For a look at an academic result about latency perception, see Latency: Myths and Facts.
+Part 3: A look at a quantitative study.

-If you are a new Linux user and you think you are liking what Linux is and what it has to offer, don’t be scared by the complexity and dig into!
+If you are a new Linux user and you think you are liking what Linux is and what it has to offer, don’t be scared by the complexity and dig into it!
 You will find that once you got your head around your system you will be able to get good and reliable performances out of it!

 *well, unless your hardware does not really like Linux…